 They can now use real-time data visualizations and modeling that help inform decision making on a day-to-day basis for everything, from where they should hold an event to what campaigns to generate to which membership growth opportunities they should pursue.
 As a result, Carolina Athletics can now identify and reach a pool of donors, alumni, community members, financial supporters, performing arts patrons and others who were not previously visible.

-To learn more about how Carolina Athletics is capitalizing on analytics, watch this webcast Using Modern Analytics to Foster Old-Fashioned Loyalty in Tar Heel Sports Fans.
+To learn more about how Carolina Athletics is capitalizing on analytics, read the white paper, Tar Heels Play to Win With SAS® Analytics or watch this webcast: Using Modern Analytics to Foster Old-Fashioned Loyalty in Tar Heel Sports Fans.